On the role of semismoothness in the implicit programming approach to selected nonsmooth optimization problems

 holds with $z^*=Z^*\bar p$. \end{remark}

-By Theorem \ref{ThSSImplMap}, under the posed assumptions we obtain that $\xi$, returned by the oracle, is a pseudogradient of $\vartheta$ at $\bar{x}$.
+By Corollary \ref{CorSSImplMap}, under the posed assumptions we obtain that $\xi$, returned by the oracle, is a pseudosubgradient of $\vartheta$ at $\bar{x}$.
 Thus, the convergence result of Theorem \ref{ThConvBT} holds and we want to illustrate the sharpness of condition (\ref{eq-9}).
-To this aim assume that a strengthened variant of (A1) is fulfilled, namely \begin{myitems} \item[\rm(A1')] The mapping $\widetilde{S}:\R^m\times\R^n\tto\R^m$ given by
+To this aim assume that a strengthened variant of (A1) is fulfilled, namely